Why Does My Toddler Drool So Much? | District Speech and Language Therapy | Speech Therapist Clinic in Washington DC

 • Sucking or chewing habits, such as thumb sucking, past age three

-If your child is struggling with an orofacial myofunctional disorder, a speech therapist can help by:
+If your child is living with an orofacial myofunctional disorder, a speech therapist can help by:

 • Encouraging proper chewing and swallowing techniques